Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Experiments

-\textbf{\textsc{Pin2Pan} \vs \textsc{Syn2Real}.} In Table~\ref{table:comp_domain_gap}, we also study the domain gap comparison between \textsc{Pin2Pan} and \textsc{Syn2Real} paradigms, to inspect the shift behind each imagery and to answer the key question: which adaptation scheme is more promising for panoramic semantic segmentation.
+\textbf{\textsc{Pin2Pan} \vs \textsc{Syn2Real}.} {In Table~\ref{table:comp_domain_gap}, we study \textsc{Pin2Pan} and \textsc{Syn2Real} paradigms, to inspect the domain shift and answer the question: \emph{which adaptation scheme is more promising for panoramic semantic segmentation}.
 Here, a short answer is provided.
-For the outdoor scenario, the model overall benefits more from real pinhole scenes than from synthetic panoramic scenes, when transferred to the target domain without any adaptation.
-The \textsc{Pin2Pan}-learned small Trans4PASS+ (\circled{1}) reaches $51.40\%$ in mIoU, while the \textsc{Syn2Real}-transferred variant (\circled{2}) only achieves $43.17\%$ falling behind by a clear margin.
-We conjecture that without any domain adaptation, the rich detailed texture cues available in the real pinhole outdoor dataset play an important role for attaining generalizable segmentation.
-We will further delve deep into this comparison quantitatively in Sec.~\ref{sec:pin2pan_and_syn2real_adaptation} and qualitatively in Sec.~\ref{sec:qualitative_analysis}.

-For the indoor scenario, as shown in Table~\ref{table:comp_domain_gap}-\circled{3}, the \textsc{Pin2Pan} model also achieves higher performance, as both pinhole- and panoramic images are captured from the Stanford2D3D dataset under the same setting.
-Further, Trans4PASS+ succeeds to reduce the mIoU gap to only $2.21\%$.
-In contrast, transferring from the synthetic \textbf{S3D8} dataset to real \textbf{SPan8} (Table~\ref{table:comp_domain_gap}-\circled{4}) causes a mIoU gap of ${\sim}25\%$.
+For the outdoor scenario, the model benefits more from real pinholes than from synthetic panoramas without any adaptation.
+The \textsc{Pin2Pan}-learned small Trans4PASS+ (\circled{1}) reaches $51.48\%$ in mIoU, while the \textsc{Syn2Real}-transferred variant (\circled{2}) only achieves $43.83\%$.} {We conjecture that without any domain adaptation, the rich detailed texture cues available in the real pinhole outdoor dataset play an important role in attaining generalizable segmentation.} For the indoor scenario, as shown in Table~\ref{table:comp_domain_gap}-\circled{3}, the \textsc{Pin2Pan} model also achieves higher performance.
+In contrast, transferring from the synthetic \textbf{S3D8} dataset to real \textbf{SPan8} (Table~\ref{table:comp_domain_gap}-\circled{4}) causes a mIoU gap of ${>}20\%$.
 Yet, we find that Trans4PASS+, with parallel token mixing, attains smaller \textsc{Syn2Real} mIoU gaps than Trans4PASS.
-In Sec.~\ref{sec:pin2pan_and_syn2real_adaptation}, we will further assess how our proposed adaptation strategy mitigates the \textsc{Syn2Real} performance drop.
+More analyses are in Sec.~\ref{sec:pin2pan_and_syn2real_adaptation} and Sec.~\ref{sec:qualitative_analysis}.

-Moreover, as shown in Table~\ref{table:comp_in_syn2real}, we note that our proposed Trans4PASS+ shows strong zero-shot generalization capacity, when only learning from synthetic images and testing on real panoramic data.
-It achieves $51.93\%$ in mIoU, which outperforms PSPNet~\cite{pspnet} and UPerNet~\cite{xiao2018upernet} variants and is on par with the previous state-of-the-art HRNet~\cite{hrnet} ($52.00\%$) trained on both synthetic- and real datasets as suggested in~\cite{structured3d}.
+{Moreover, as shown in Table~\ref{table:comp_in_syn2real}, we note that our proposed Trans4PASS+ shows strong zero-shot generalization capacity when only learning from synthetic images and testing on real panoramic data.
+It achieves $52.09\%$ in mIoU, which surprisingly outperforms the previous state-of-the-art HRNet~\cite{hrnet} ($52.00\%$) trained with both synthetic- and real (extra $1,063$ annotations) datasets as suggested in~\cite{structured3d}.}